pastagang/pastagang/podcast/readme.md

 Record an episode!
 Then list it on this page.
 Edit the page [here](https://github.com/pastagang/pastagang/edit/main/podcast/readme.md).

+## Format ideas

-You can do any format you want, but here's an idea for a format if you're looking for one:
+You can do any format you want, but here are a couple ideas for formats if you're looking for one:

+### Jam format

 two pastagangers talk and share their perspective on pastaganging
 - where and when they do it